Charles Alexander Gill

 While Chairman of the City Water Commission, a water well was drilled on

-Oak Lawn Avenue, opposite the Stadium, which was named for him.
+Oak Lawn Avenue, opposite of the Stadium, which was named after him.
 Another Gill

 Well still produces on Lakeside Drive in Highland Park, similar in its medicinal